RSP-git-code/YouTube-API-Channel-Insights/README.md

 ## How to Run this program:

-1. Insert your API key and channel ID into the script.:
+1. Insert your API key and channel ID into the script.
 3. Visual Studio Code with python extension

 ## License